9. Issuance of AQF certification documentation

 12. Student identifier requirements

-- not include any individual’s student identifier on a VET qualification or VET statement of attainment; and
+- not include any individual’s student identifier on an approved VET qualification or VET statement of attainment; and

-- request the Registrar to verify that any student identifier provided to it by an individual belongs to that individual before the organisation uses the identifier for any purpose.
+- request the Registrar to verify that any student identifier provided to it by an individual belongs to that individual before the provider uses the identifier for any purpose.

-- Subject to subsections (3) and (5), a registered training organisation must not issue a VET qualification or a VET statement of attainment to a VET student unless the student has been assigned a student identifier.
+- Subject to subsections (3) and (5), a WA registered provider must not issue an approved VET qualification or a VET statement of attainment to a VET student unless the student has been assigned a student identifier.

-- Where an exemption described in subsection (3) or subsection 53(3) of the Student Identifiers Act 2014 applies – a registered training organisation must inform the VET student prior to the completion of enrolment or commencement of training and assessment, whichever occurs first, that the results of the training:
+- Where an exemption described in subsection (3) or subsection 53(3) of the Student Identifiers Act 2014 (Cth) applies – a WA registered provider must inform the VET student prior to the completion of enrolment or commencement of training and assessment, whichever occurs first, that the results of the training:

-- will not be accessible through the Commonwealth; and
+- will not be included in the National VET Provider Collection; and

 - will not appear on any authenticated VET transcript prepared by the Registrar.

-- Subsections (2) and (3) only apply to registered training organisations that are not constitutional corporations.
+- Subsections (2) and (3) only apply to WA registered providers that are not constitutional corporations.

 Related Standards